Hudson's FTM Resource Guide

 Introduction

-Just as it is difficult at times to find men's clothing in smaller sizes, it can be even more difficult to find small-sized men's shoes.
+Just as it can be hard to find men's clothing in smaller sizes, it can be even more difficult to find small-sized men's shoes.
 This section lists a number of online retail sites that feature small men's shoes and size-based search engines, lift shoes (shoes that add height), as well as pointers for shoe size conversion between women's and men's shoes, as well as boy's/youth, UK, and European sizes.

 How to find your shoe size

-If you already know your U.S. size in women's shoes, the conversion to men's is simple-- just subtract 2.
-So, if you wear a U.S. size 7 in women's shoes, then you should wear a U.S. size 5 in men's shoes.
+If you already know your U.S. size in women's shoes, the conversion to men's is fairly simple-- just subtract 1.5.
+So, if you wear a U.S. size 7 in women's shoes, then you should wear around U.S. size 5.5 in men's shoes.
 (Please note that this is an approximation, and that each style of shoe may fit differently.)

 Youth sizes